Financial Aid Programs

 Federal Pell Grant

-Federal Pell Grants are awarded to qualified undergraduate students who have not earned a bachelor or professional degree.
+Federal Pell Grants are offered to qualified undergraduate students who have not earned a bachelor or professional degree.
 Grants do not need to be repaid.
-Award eligibility is calculated based on a student’s EFC.
-Awards will be adjusted, based on actual enrollment, at the time of disbursement.
+Aid eligibility is calculated based on a student’s EFC.
+Aid offers will be adjusted, based on actual enrollment, at the time of disbursement.
 Effective July 1, 2012, students are now limited to 18 full-time terms (or 600%) of Federal Pell Grant eligibility during their lifetime.
 This change affects all students regardless of when or where they received their first Federal Pell Grant.

 Student’s that have received Pell Grant funding in the past can obtain information regarding how much of Federal Lifetime Eligibility they have used.
 Student’s need to subtract the percentage used from 600% to determine remaining eligibility.
-To obtain information on eligibility used log on to the National Student Loan Data System.
+To obtain information on eligibility used log on to the Federal Student Aid site studentaid.gov.

 Federal Supplemental Educational Opportunity Grant (FSEOG)